Vision to Goal Setting

 School Goal #1

-Literacy – To build reading strategies with all of our students.
-At Cove Cliff we are using the reading strategies from the NVSD Literacy44 program.
+Literacy/Numeracy – To build reading strategies with all of our students.
+At Cove Cliff we are using the reading strategies from the NVSD Literacy 44 program.
 Literacy 44 provides strategies that can be used at home and at school when reading.
-Our hope
+Using the skills and knowledge gained through, we are embarking on a numeracy resource project beginning in the 2024/25 school year.Â

-We began as a pilot school for the NVSD Early Literacy Project and are now in our third year of actively participating in the project.
-Two of our teachers are currently on the District’s Early Learning Literacy project.
+We began as a pilot school for the NVSD Early Literacy Project and are now in our fourth year of actively participating in the project.
+Two of our teachers were part of the District’s Early Learning Literacy project.
 Whether a student is working on building their literacy or, if they are extending their literacy skills, our goal is for all students to be at or above grade level.
+We are expanding on this goal to include numeracy and have been selected as a numeracy resource pilot for the 2024-2025 school year.Â

 School Goal #2

-At Cove Cliff, we explore ways that we can positively affect Social Emotional Learning.
+At Cove Cliff, we explore ways that we can positively affect Social Emotional Learning and Self-Regulation – care for self, place, and others.Â

-2020-present We are using Second Step with our students.
+2020-present with a trauma informed lens, we are using Second Step and Open Parachute with our students.
 Second Step is a program rooted in social-emotional learning (SEL) that helps transform schools into supportive, successful learning environments uniquely equipped to encourage children to thrive.
-More than just a classroom curriculum, Second Step’s holistic approach helps create a more empathetic society by providing education professionals, families, and the larger community with tools to enable them to take an active role in the social-emotional growth and safety of today’s children.
+More than just a classroom curriculum, Second Stepâs holistic approach helps create a more empathetic society by providing education professionals, families, and the larger community with tools to enable them to take an active role in the social-emotional growth and safety of today’s children.Â

 School Goal #3